sjl/chancery/docs/02-usage.markdown

 Examples
 --------

-If you want some less trivial examples than the ones seen here you might want to take a look at some of the Twitter bots I've built with Chancery:
+If you want some less trivial examples than the ones seen here, you might want to take a look at some of the Twitter bots I've built with Chancery:

 * [@git\_commands](http://twitter.com/git_commands)
   ([code](https://github.com/sjl/magitek/blob/master/src/robots/git-commands.lisp))